linode/manager/CODE_CONVENTIONS.md

 ### Toasts

-Showing messaging to users is a complex task that varies depending on whether an action is immediate or scheduled to happen some n time in the future.
-For all actions that we cannot predict their completion time, we use toasts or snackbar messages.
+Showing messaging to users is a complex task that varies depending on whether an action is immediate or scheduled to happen sometime in the future.
+For all actions where we cannot predict their completion time, we use toasts or snackbar messages.

 We're leveraging [notistack](https://github.com/iamhosseindhv/notistack) for all toasts, which is an abstracted HOC built upon material-ui's Snackbar.
-All [MUI's props](https://material-ui.com/demos/snackbars/) can be applied to the Snackbar as well
+All [MUI's props](https://material-ui.com/demos/snackbars/) can be applied to the Snackbar as well.

 An example of how to use a Toast is as follows: